effedonati/run_analysis/README.md

 After doing this the function assign names to columns according to the file features.txt, transform Activity codes to strings (from activity_labels.txt) and add the string "Subject" to every subject code (for more readability of the final set).
-Then select only the columns relevant to our dataset (means ans standard deviations; i have considered relevant only the columns wich end in mean(),std(),mean()-XYZ,std()-XYZ).
+Then select only the columns relevant to our dataset (means ans standard deviations; i have considered relevant only the columns wich end in mean(), std(), mean()-XYZ, std()-XYZ).

 From these data an independent data set is created with the average of each variable for each activity and each subject; if the function parameter writemeans is set to TRUE (default is FALSE), the dataset is saved with a write.table (with row.names=FALSE as required) in the current directory as "datasetmeans.txt".

-The function return this final dataset
+The function return this final dataset.